harnen/p2p-service-discovery/README.md

 * ethclient.cfg: This configuration set ups a scenario where nodes behave as Ethereum clients, having a list of active connections and performing lookups to fill up the DHT table when a slot is empty in the list of connections.
 No discv5 is simulated in this configuration yet.

-* ethclientdns.cfg: Same than previous one but loading nodes from here [Eth crawling results](https://github.com/ethereum/discv4-dns-lists)
+* ethclientdns.cfg: Same than previous one but loading nodes from [Eth crawling results](https://github.com/ethereum/discv4-dns-lists)